Reigns-B/Mini-Text-Binary-MorseCode-Project/README.md

 ## ⭐ Like My Work?

-If you enjoy my projects:
+If you like it:

-- ⭐ Star the repositories
+- ⭐ Star the repository
 - 🔁 Fork & explore
-- 🤝 Connect with me on socials above
+- 🤝 Follow for more
 ---

 <p align="center">